ansible/ansible-builder/docs/definition.rst

 1. A new ``images`` key is added that supports more complex definitions of the base and builder images.
 2. Defining ``EE_BASE_IMAGE`` or ``EE_BUILDER_IMAGE`` in the ``build_args_defaults``
-   section is no longer allowed.
+   section, or with the :ref:`build-arg` CLI option, is no longer allowed.

 An example version 2 execution environment definition schema is as follows: